-The total BPA will pay for an Evaluated Custom Program, or project within an M&V Custom Program, is equal to the lesser of (1) the BPA payment rate (\$/kWh), or (2) 70% of the documented project cost.
+The total BPA pays for an Evaluated Custom Program, or project within an M&V Custom Program, is equal to the lesser of (1) the BPA payment rate (\$/kWh), or (2) 70% of the documented project cost.

 The applicable BPA payment rate (\$/kWh) is the rate in place at the time of Evaluated Custom Program approval or the start date for a project within an approved M&V Custom Program.
-BPA's payment rate is calculated according to the Custom Projects Payment Table located in Section 4.1 and shown below.
+BPA calculates payment rate according to the Custom Projects Payment Table located in Section 4.1 and shown below.

-PROJECT TYPE MEASURE LIFE (YEARS) SECTOR PAYMENT RATE (\$/KWH) Nonresidential Lighting All Agricultural Commercial Industrial \$0.13 New or Retrofit Construction (Excluding Nonresidential Lighting) 1 All \$0.025 2-3 Agricultural Commercial Industrial Residential \$0.06 4-19 Agricultural Commercial Industrial Residential Utility Distribution \$0.33 Whole Building New Construction Commercial Industrial \$0.35 20+ Agricultural Commercial Industrial Residential Utility Distribution \$0.38 New Construction 45+ Residential \$0.45 Low-Income Retrofit All Residential \$5.00
+PROJECT TYPE MEASURE LIFE (YEARS) SECTOR PAYMENT RATE (\$/KWH) Nonresidential Lighting All Agricultural Commercial Industrial \$0.
+4325 25New or Retrofit Construction (Excluding Nonresidential Lighting) 1 All \$0.025 2-3 Agricultural Commercial Industrial Residential \$0.06 4-19 Agricultural \$0.33

+PROJECT TYPE MEASURE LIFE (YEARS) SECTOR PAYMENT RATE (\$/KWH) Commercial Industrial Residential Utility Distribution Whole Building New Construction Commercial Industrial \$0.35 20+ Agricultural Commercial Industrial Residential Utility Distribution \$0.38 New Construction 45+ Residential \$0.45 Low-Income Qualified Retrofit All Residential \$5.00

-^{}Savings must be reported separately for each sector."
+\Savings must be reported separately for each sector."